-If you want to float tongue and groove planks, you will need to glue the planks together using D3 glue.
+If you want to float tongue and groove planks, you will need to glue the planks together using tongue and groove glue.

 This installation method isn’t as common as the others, but it’s the most popular among DIYers.
-Simply insert the tongue of one plank into the groove of another, and lay the plank flat to snap them together.
+The locking mechanism built into each plank allows you to simply attach one plank to another, and lock them together.

 You don’t need to hire a professional for this installation, so you can save yourself some money.
 Interlocking floating floors don’t have to be secured to the subfloor, so they “float” above it.

-Glue down installation is a permanent solution, and it’s well-suited for high-traffic commercial areas where you really want to make sure your flooring is stable.
+Glue-down installation is a permanent solution, and it’s well-suited for high-traffic commercial areas where you want to make sure your flooring is stable.
 This method is best left to the pros.

 This is the most common installation method for genuine wood flooring, but it also works with engineered wood.
-You need to have a wood subfloor for this method.
-If you’re comfortable using power tools, then you might be able to install it yourself.
-We would still recommend hiring a professional to make your life easier.
+If you’re comfortable using power tools, the nail-down method of installation is a great option.
+However, we would recommend hiring a professional to make your life easier.

-No matter how wonderful engineered hardwood may be, it can’t be completely perfect without some accessories like underlayments and moldings.
+No matter how wonderful engineered hardwood may be, it can’t be completely perfect without some accessories like underlayments, moldings, and moisture barriers.
 And who doesn’t love accessories?

-Underlayments allow for some comfort by providing a layer of padding under the floor.
+Underlayments provide a layer of comfortable padding under the floor.
 Typically made of cork or foam, this layer can cover up some smaller imperfections in the subfloor.
 Your underlayment will also reduce heat transfer, so the floor won’t get too chilly in the colder months.

-Some high-end engineered hardwood comes with an underlayment already attached.
+Some engineered hardwood comes with an underlayment already attached.
 That can make life a little easier when it’s time to install.
-If your choice of flooring doesn’t already come with an underlayment, there are plenty of options for you to explore.

 Moldings add polish to the areas where your floor transitions to another room or meets another type of flooring.
 Depending on the height and type of floors that are meeting, different styles of molding may be necessary.